2017 COMMUNITY ENGAGEMENT RESIDENCY:

 The 2017 Community Engagement Resident artist is Julie Tolentino.
 For a full year, HMD is supporting Tolentino in working intensively with a small cohort of artists, selected by Tolentino herself, to share art practices, investigate ideas of sanctuary, precarity and advocacy, and create new work.
 Artists participating include Maurya Kerr, Amara Tabor Smith, Xandra Ibarra, and Larry Arrington.

-As part of their year-long engagement, Tolentino, with Maurya Kerr, Amara Tabor Smith, Xandra Ibarra, and Larry Arrington, will show A.U.L.E., an in-process exploration, and offer a public discussion with Tolentino's long-term colleagues, Debra Levine and Scot Nakagawa.
-This unique event, part of the 2017 Bridge Project, Radical Movements, is Sunday November 12 at the Joe Goode Annex.
+As part of their year-long engagement, Tolentino, with Maurya Kerr, Amara Tabor Smith, Xandra Ibarra, and Larry Arrington, presented A.U.L.E., an in-process exploration, and offered a public discussion with Tolentino's long-term colleagues, Debra Levine and Scot Nakagawa.
+This unique event, part of the 2017 Bridge Project, Radical Movements, was Sunday November 12 at the Joe Goode Annex.